kerneis/kerneis.github.io/2021/11/local_attestation/index.md

 Its charter is broad, ranging from FIDO to TPM and Android Keystore, but for now it seems very focused on TPM-related applications.
 Since the role of the IETF is to standardize network protocols, this sounds perfect for our interest.

-IETF working groups start with draft standards are proposed by individual authors.
+IETF working groups start with draft standards proposed by individual authors.
 Those drafts are then adopted by the WG to be improved collectively, and finally (after many stages of reviews) accepted as official RFC documents.
 I have only reviewed the drafts adopted by RATS, because finding unadopted drafts is more tedious[^unadopted];